erynder-z/blog-admin/README.md

 - WYSIWYG editor for content creation
 - Moderating article comments
 - Five different color themes to choose from

+## API

+The CMS fetches data from a self-coded RESTful blog API.
+The source code for the API can be found at [https://github.com/erynder-z/code-blog-api](https://github.com/erynder-z/code-blog-api).

+## Client

+The source code for the blog-client frontend can be found at [https://github.com/erynder-z/code-blog](https://github.com/erynder-z/code-blog).

 ## Installation